Yumna Abuhassan- Associate Director, Programs/Partnerships

 His favorite books are:

-She holds degrees in Tourism Management and Public Relations from the University of Barcelona, and holds a Master in Corporate Social Responsibility.
+She holds degrees in both Tourism Management and Advertisement and Public Relations from the University of Barcelona, a Master in Corporate Social Responsibility and a recently-achieved Master in Internet Business from ISDI.

 Favorite International writer: Haruki Murakami